cenfun/monocart-coverage-reports/README.md

 ### Manual Merging
 If the reports cannot be merged automatically, then here is how to manually merge the reports.
 First, using the `raw` report to export the original coverage data to the specified directory.
-For example, we have `raw` coverage data from unit tests:
+- For example, we have `raw` coverage data from unit tests, which is output to `./coverage-reports/unit/raw`
 ```js
 const coverageOptions = {
     name: 'My Unit Test Coverage Report',